KamKam0/errorhandler/README.md

 # ErrorHandler
-ErrorHandler is simple to use module that allows you to handle several errors to prevent your programm from crashing
+ErrorHandler is simple to use module that allows you to handle several errors to prevent your program from crashing

 ## Installation
 ```js